MDARH/MDARH/README.md

-## Laravel 11 & Filament PHP
-I'm creating for reused the admin panel.

 # Hi there, I'm [AbdurRazzaque Hassan] 👋
-## Experts in cPanel or VPS Server Management and Error Handling.
+## Experts in cPanel/VPS Server Management and Error Handling.

 I am a full-stack web developer with experience in Laravel, Vue, and React.
-My passion lies in crafting elegant and responsive user interfaces that deliver exceptional user experiences.
-My journey began in January 2018.
+I love to create dynamic websites with a user-friendly admin panel.
+My journey began in January 2018 and now looking for a position where my skils level will be up.

 ## What I do

-- Develop responsive and accessible user interfaces using HTML, CSS, and JavaScript.
+- Develop an Admin Panel as clients required then make a responsive Front-end with Vue and TailwindCSS.
 - Utilize modern front-end frameworks like Vue and React to construct scalable and modular applications.
 - Collaborate with back-end developers to design and implement server-side APIs and databases, with a particular focus on Laravel.
 - Create clean and maintainable code in adherence to industry best practices and coding standards.